FabNaneix/FabNaneix.github.io/content/authors/admin/_index.md

 ## Join Our Team

-We are always looking for passionate researchers to join our lab.
-If you're interested in working at the forefront of computational biology and machine learning, please [contact us](/contact) with your CV and research interests.
+We are always looking for enthusiastic and motivated researchers to join our lab.
+If you're interested, please check the opportunities page and [contact us](/contact) with your CV and research interests.